 It’s important to remember that a typical driver puts about 14,000 miles on their car every year.
 If, for instance, you found a five-year-old car that had 50,000 miles, you know this is below average.
 And, as long as it has been maintained properly – the vehicle history report can let you know – this could be a great car to buy.

 Don’t Immediately Disregard Cars with Higher Mileage

-Just because the can i take sibutramine with fluoxetine doesn’t necessarily mean it’s not worth looking into.
+Just because the mileage is high on a vehicle doesn’t necessarily mean it’s not worth looking into.
 Again, an impeccably maintained car should be able to give you years of great performance.
 And if you drive less than that average 14,000 miles annually, that per-year mileage will drop.